 Learn more about recent honors, appointments and publications at the University of Nebraska–Lincoln College of Business in this month's achievements column.
 The achievements of faculty, staff and students are grouped within the college’s three mission-focused goals of research + discovery, learning + transformation and connection + engagement.

 Research + Discovery

-- Edward Balistreri, Duane Acklie Chair and associate professor of economics, co-authored "The Impact of COVID-19 and Associated Policy Responses on Global Food Security" published in Agricultural Economics.
+- Edward Balistreri, Duane Acklie Chair and professor of economics, co-authored "The Impact of COVID-19 and Associated Policy Responses on Global Food Security" published in Agricultural Economics.
 This research considers the impacts of the COVID-19 pandemic and associated government policies on the global trading system and its ability to deliver food to impoverished people in 80 countries.
 Learn more about the research.

 - Balistreri received a nearly $40,000 grant from the United States Department of Agriculture and University of Wisconsin for a project titled Strategic Program Grant for Calculation of State-Level Input-Output Tables.

-- Alok Kumar, Steve & Jennifer David Chair in Business and associate professor of marketing, and Amit Saini, W. W. Marshall College Professor and professor of marketing, had their article, “Impact of Buying Groups on Buyer-Supplier Relationships: Group-Dyad Interactions in Business-to-Business Markets,” accepted for publication in the Journal of Marketing Research.
+- Alok Kumar, Steve & Jennifer David Chair in Business and professor of marketing, and Amit Saini, W. W. Marshall College Professor and professor of marketing, had their article, “Impact of Buying Groups on Buyer-Supplier Relationships: Group-Dyad Interactions in Business-to-Business Markets,” accepted for publication in the Journal of Marketing Research.
 The article was also co-written by Ph.D. alumna Jennifer Skiba, '16.

 - Jenna Pieper, associate professor of management, co-authored "Collective Turnover Response Over Time to a Unit-Level Shock" published in the Journal of Applied Psychology.
 This work examines how a shock that affects an entire unit influences the pattern of collective turnover.
 Learn more about the research.